Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/DNS.md

 <!-- > -->

-### 📚 Review DNS Comic
+### 📚 [15m] Review DNS Comic

+##### ACTIVITY

-Students should go through this [DNS comic which explains with graphics how DNS systems work and communicate!](https://howdns.works)
+Students should enter breakout rooms and go through this [DNS comic which explains with graphics how DNS systems work and communicate!](https://howdns.works)

 Take notes on the vocabulary term that comes up in each page and "trace" the example ping from the comic.

+Upon return to the main room, the instructor should "trace" the example ping to see if it matches the students understanding.

 <!-- > -->

-### 🔥 Trace a request
+### 🔥 [10m] Trace a request

-Instructor demo usage of the `traceroute` command.
+##### ACTIVITY

+Open breakout rooms for 10 minutes and experiment with `traceroute` command.

 Use the `traceroute` terminal command with the following websites and explore the output:
 - google.com
 - makeschool.com
 - nsa.gov

-Discussion questions:
+What's going on with the nsa.gov `traceroute`?
+Seems like a strange behavior...

+Discussion questions (Google them if nobody knows):
 - what happens if we paste the IP addresses found in the route into a web browser?
 - How does the route change with a VPN?
-- What about something like a TOR browser?
+- What would happen if we were using a TOR browser?

-Can we truly mask our activity?
+- Can we truly mask our activity on the internet?

 <!-- > -->

-### 🗣️ Register a Domain Name + Link to GitHub
+### [30m] 🗣️ Register a Domain Name + Link to GitHub

--- Instructor Demo --
+##### -- Instructor Demo --

 A .xyz domain name can be purchased from [namecheap.com for ~$1.](namecheap.com)